143-147 High Street,

 The Ritz Cinema was closed on 16th March 1996.
 On 27th May 1998, it opened as a pub in the J.D.
 Wetherspoon chain named Ritz, using the foyer and stalls area, the former circle and projection areas are closed off and unused.

 In the summer of 2013, it was announced the Ritz Cinema will be reopened by the end of 2013, providing a 450-seat cinema in the former circle area, screening the latest Hollywood blockbusters and classic films.
+However, after a period of delay, the Ritz Cinema re-opened in July 2015.

 Just login to your account and subscribe to this theater